Skip to main content

 My work aims to help others become effective, empowering, and ethical communicators.
 My teaching, research, and service span the topics of interpersonal relationships, public communication, and ethics and deception.
 Currently, I have three primary commitments:

-Student Success: I invite students to meet with me to discuss how to excel at UWL, including tips for utilizing UWL's student success resources, gaining internships, and participating in student organizations.
+Student Success: I invite students to meet with me to discuss how to excel at UWL, including tips for utilizing UWL's student life resources, gaining internships, and participating in student organizations.
 In support of student success at UWL, I have served on or led committees addressing academic standards, assessment, and curriculum development.
 To help students develop and hone their communication skills, I created and directed the campus Public Speaking Center and annual public speaking competition.

 The Palgrave Handbook of Deceptive Communication

 Human Rights: I intertwine my civic engagement and scholarship to address issues of human rights pertaining to North Korea and North Korean refugees.
-While living in Seoul, South Korea, I served as a senior fellow for a nonprofit NGO, where I worked closely with North Korean refugees as they prepared for and delivered English language speeches largely about living in and escaping North Korea, adapting to the outside world, and their hopes for the future.
-Recently, I have highlighted issues pertaining to human rights in the Korea Times (see "North Korea's Hidden Revolution" and "North Korean Refugee’s Memoir Inspires Hope") and in a book chapter examining North Korean refugee memoirs
+While living in Seoul, South Korea, I served as a senior fellow for a nonprofit NGO, where I worked closely with North Korean refugees as they prepared for and delivered English language speeches about living in and leaving North Korea, adapting to the outside world, and their hopes for the future.
+I have highlighted these issues in various outlets; see North Korea's Hidden Revolution, North Korean Refugee’s Memoir Inspires Hope, and a Propaganda, Survival, and Living to Tell the Truth

 Education